BlackLambert/unity-DI/README.md

 3) The *GameObjectContext* initializes the dependeny injection of its GameObject hierarchy.
 Bindings to this context are only valid for the scripts of this hierarchy.
 There can be multiple *GameObjectContext* in a scene.
 Also *GameObjectContexts* within a *GameObjectContext*-hierarchy are possible.

 ## Common Use Cases
+- A scene depending on another scene
+- Creating a prefab instance with injection (table content, enemy spawner)
+- Specific data for a prefab instance (e.g. HealthData)
+- Loading a scene additionally to the current scenes by also triggering the injection
+- Having an interface as dependency within a MonoBehaviour